dobrou/CsvLINQPadDriver/README.md

 ### Generation ###

-- Generate single class for similar files - single class will be generated for similar files which allows to query them as single one.
+- Generate single class for similar files - single class will be generated for similar files which allows to query them as a single one.
 Might not work well for files with relations.
 - String comparison - string comparison for `Equals` and `GetHashCode` methods.

 ### Relations ###